sdckey/C4ALL/README.md

 Please be sure to remove script and plugin settings from `%PROGRAMDATA%\EnCase\<version>\Storage` before running a new version.

+# A Note Regarding the TIFF and DNG Plugins
+The TIFF and DNG plugins may appear to be duplicates, but they're not.

+TIFF and DNG files share the same signature of which there are two versions: one signifying big-endian byte-encoding ('MM') and one, little-endian ('II').

+The C4ALL plugin architecture does not support multiple keywords per plugin, so two plugins are needed for each file-type.

 ## Disclaimer

 This script is not an official OpenText product.